-Financial Assistance for children in grades K - 8 is available through scholarships from the parish endowment and through the Catholic Community Foundation's Catholic Education Endowment Trust.
-Any family needing assistance is asked to fill out a FACTS Grand and Aid form.
+Financial Assistance for children in grades K - 8 is available through scholarships from the parish endowment and through the Angel's Scholarship Fund.
+Any family needing assistance is asked to fill out a financial aid form.
 The form must be completed and submitted by March 1 to receive priority.
 A form filled out after March 1 is subject to limited available funds.
 After outside sources of financial aid are exhausted, the principal and pastor will work with the family on a case-by-case basis to assure that tuition is not an obstacle to pursuing an education at our school.
 FINANCIAL CONCERNS SHOULD NEVER STOP SOMEONE FROM ATTENDING OUR SCHOOL.